-A perennial, climbing vine, passion flower is typically grown in Europe but is native to the southeastern parts of America.
+A perennial, climbing vine, passion flower is typically grown in Europe but native to the southeastern parts of America.
 Common names are maypop, apricot vine, passion vine and passiflore.
-(1)

 Benefits of Passion Flower

-1. May Help Reduce the Effects of Menopause, Including Hot Flashes & Depression
+1. May Help Reduce the Effects of Menopause

-Another study showed that passion flower may reduce those annoying hot flashes!
-The study conducted used various herbal remedies, and the results showed that anise, licorice, black cohosh, red clover, evening primrose, flaxseed, St. John’s wort, valerian and passion flower may alleviate hot flashes in those that are menopausal as well as those that are premenopausal.
-(6, 3)
+Another study showed that passion flower may reduce those annoying hot flashes.
+The study used various herbal remedies, and the results showed that anise, licorice root, black cohosh, red clover, evening primrose, flaxseed, St. John’s wort, valerian and passion flower may alleviate hot flashes in those who are menopausal as well as those who are premenopausal.

-The Journal of Nutritional Biochemistry conducted a research study dosing with 50 milligrams per kilogram of body weight using passion flower skin extract.
+The Journal of Nutritional Biochemistry conducted a research study using passion flower skin extract.
 The study found that blood pressure levels were significantly reduced, likely due to the GABA-promoting properties of the extract.
-(7)

-Additional studies that have been published indicating passion flower fruit pulp as a remedy for reducing systolic blood pressure by administering 8 milligrams of passion flower for a period of 5 days.
+Animal studies that have been published indicating passion flower fruit pulp as a potential remedy for reducing systolic blood pressure by administering eight milligrams of passion flower for a period of five days.
 The results indicated that passion flower extract increased levels of an antioxidant enzyme and decreased levels of oxidized lipids that can cause damage from the accumulation of toxins and waste products in the body.
-(8)

-A study was performed for four weeks on 36 out-patients that were diagnosed with generalized anxiety disorder (GAD).
-The results indicated that passion flower extract was an effective treatment for managing the anxiety and did not negatively affect job performance unlike the synthetic therapy.
-(1) Another study involving children showed that nervousness was reduced after the use of the combined plant extracts to include passion flower, St. John’s Wort and valerian root.
-(9, 10)
+Another study involving children showed that nervousness was reduced after the use of the combined plant extracts to include passion flower, St. John’s Wort and valerian root.

-ADHD (Attention Deficit Hyperactivity Disorder) seems to be an ongoing concern for many parents, and sadly, conventional drugs such as Adderall can cause many unwanted side affects.
-ADHD is a disorder of the brain which manifests in symptoms such as inattention, hyperactivity and impulsivity that interfere with a child’s development or daily activities.
+Attention deficit hyperactivity disorder (ADHD) seems to be an ongoing concern for many parents, and sadly, conventional drugs such as Adderall can cause many unwanted side affects.
+ADHD is a disorder of the brain that manifests in symptoms such as inattention, hyperactivity and impulsivity that interfere with a child’s development or daily activities.

-The good news is that a survey showed parents opting for alternative ADHD treatments more and more, with nutritional therapies being at the top of the remedy list.
+The good news is that a survey showed parents opting for alternative ADHD treatments more and more, with nutritional therapies at the top of the remedy list.
 Herbs such as Roman chamomile, valerian, lemon balm and passion flower have been noted as possible treatments, though it’s always important to check with your physician first since some may cause allergic reactions.
-Tests were conducted using the Conner’s parent ratings to see if essential oils could be effective.
-The results indicate that ADHD symptoms did improve after the use of essential oils.
-(11, 12)

 5. Helps Reduce Insulin Levels